FernandoNunez-Dev/React-Google-Sticky-Notes/README.md

    <p align="center">
 <h3>I Incorporated External Plugins</h3>
     that are being used and rendered with some of the applications's components.
     React allows you to interface with other libraries and frameworks.
-For example,I incorporated [Material -UI](https://material-ui.com) a remarkable components library to convert the <textarea>’s value in real time in this application along with some icons aswell.
+For example,I incorporated [Material-UI](https://material-ui.com) a remarkable components library to convert the <textarea>’s value in real time in this application along with some icons aswell.
   </p>